leoopd/learning-devOps/docker/README.md

     - get the name of the container interface with `ip addr show`, for example veth00exmpl
     - assign the container interface to the custom bridge `sudo brctl addif br-example veth00exmpl`
     - the container has internet access

+#### 21.05.23
+1. implementing the new network into the docker compose file
+  - named as `docker-compose.common.yml`
+  - veth ifs need to be manually assigned to the bridge if after container are started
+2. testing networks and containers with ipv6 enabled